Miss Haiti

-Miss Haiti is a national Beauty pageant in Haiti.
+The Miss Haiti or Miss Haiti Univers is a national Beauty pageant in Haiti.
 The pageant was founded in 1920, where the winners were sent to Miss Universe.

 History

 Historically, the most notable contestants were Evelyn Miot and Gerthie David.
 On July 14, 1962, Evelyn Miot was the first black contestant to be one of the 15 semi-finalists in the Miss Universe Pageant.
 This was Miss Haiti's first international meet.
 Gerthie David competed in the Miss Universe Pageant in 1975 and placed in the finals, becoming runner up to Miss Finland, Anne Marie Pohtamo won the 1975 title.
 In 1975, Gerthie became the second black woman to be placed in the finals.
-In 1975 Joelle Apollon was declared Miss Haiti World to represent the country in Miss World Pageant, remaining as the fifth finalist, was the only time Haiti the sent a candidate a Miss World.
+In 1975 Joelle Apollon was declared Miss Haiti World to represent the country in Miss World Pageant, remaining as the fifth finalist, was the only time Haiti sent a candidate to Miss World.
 The 1968 Miss Haiti Universe delegate, Claudie Paquin, was eliminated in the first round of Miss Universe.
 The last time Miss Haiti Universe competed in Miss Universe before 2010 was in 1989, the delegate was Glaphyra Jean-Louis.

+2010-2015

 In 2010, Haiti returned to the Miss Universe pageant under Magali Febles, who was also the franchise holder for Miss Universe in the Dominican Republic.
 She would end up having the franchise until 2015.